 What she found while doing her research in Bushwick, as she said in a talk at the Bushwick Branch of the Brooklyn Public Library on Saturday, was a modernized version of a Democratic political machine, making use of a non-profit organizational model to sustain and expand political power.

-Bargaining for Brooklyn, which analyzes the organizational relationships of eight community-based organizations (CBOs) in Williamsburg and Bushwick with the larger political and economic institutions outside these neighborhoods.
+That’s probably the most controversial aspect of Marwell’s surprisingly engrossing book, Bargaining for Brooklyn, which analyzes the organizational relationships of eight community-based organizations (CBOs) in Williamsburg and Bushwick with the larger political and economic institutions outside these neighborhoods.

-The Origins of the Urban Crisis) to Barbara Ehrenreich’s catalogues of the struggles of minimum wage workers (Nickel and Dimed, Bait and Switch) in Middle America.
+Many social scientists and journalists have written notably about poverty, from Tom Sugure’s Bancroft Prize-winning study of race and economic inequality in Detroit (The Origins of the Urban Crisis) to Barbara Ehrenreich’s catalogues of the struggles of minimum wage workers (Nickel and Dimed, Bait and Switch) in Middle America.

 Marwell is not as well-known, but she has a devoted local following (more than she may realize).
 When I first started reporting news in Bushwick two years ago, several of my sources suggested I check her book out at the library or read her scholarly articles.
+New Kings Democrats members have even been swapping dog-eared copies of the book or faded photocopies of the infamous “Chapter 3,” which focuses on the political activities of St. Barbara’s Catholic Church and the Ridgewood Bushwick Senior Citizens Council (RBSCC).

-competitive city council races, the rezoning and future development of the Broadway Triangle, and member items and campaign finance reform, I thought it would be an excellent opportunity to invite Marwell back to Bushwick for a talk about non-profits and political engagement.
+With the increased interest in the neighborhood surrounding two competitive city council races, the rezoning and future development of the Broadway Triangle, and member items and campaign finance reform, I thought it would be an excellent opportunity to invite Marwell back to Bushwick for a talk about non-profits and political engagement.

 Over a decade ago, Marwell did field work (or in her words, “hanging around”) in two Catholic Churches (Transfiguration and St. Barbara’s), Beacon School programs (Williamsburg Beacon and Bushwick Beacon), day-care centers (Nuestros Niños and New Life), and community development organizations (Los Sures and RBSCC).